Moondrop x Crinacle Dusk VS FlipEars Aegis

 IEM Comparison: Expert & Community Scores Side-by-Side

 Moondrop x Crinacle Dusk and FlipEars Aegis use 2DD+2BA+2PLA and 1DD+1BC driver setups respectively.
 Moondrop x Crinacle Dusk costs $400 while FlipEars Aegis costs $479.
 FlipEars Aegis is $79 more expensive.
-Moondrop x Crinacle Dusk holds a clear 0.8-point edge in reviewer scores (7.7 vs 6.9).
-FlipEars Aegis carries a user score of 8.
-FlipEars Aegis has better bass with a 0.7-point edge, Moondrop x Crinacle Dusk has significantly better mids with a 1.6-point edge, Moondrop x Crinacle Dusk has significantly better treble with a 1.5-point edge, FlipEars Aegis has significantly better dynamics with a 1.8-point edge, Moondrop x Crinacle Dusk has significantly better soundstage with a 2.5-point edge and Moondrop x Crinacle Dusk has better details with a 0.5-point edge.
+Moondrop x Crinacle Dusk holds a clear 0.6-point edge in reviewer scores (7.7 vs 7.2).
+User ratings place Moondrop x Crinacle Dusk at 7.7 and FlipEars Aegis at 8.
+FlipEars Aegis has better bass with a 0.7-point edge, Moondrop x Crinacle Dusk has significantly better mids with a 1.9-point edge, Moondrop x Crinacle Dusk has significantly better treble with a 1.5-point edge, Moondrop x Crinacle Dusk has slightly better dynamics with a 0.3-point edge, Moondrop x Crinacle Dusk has significantly better soundstage with a 2.5-point edge and Moondrop x Crinacle Dusk has better details with a 0.5-point edge.

 Insights